AlleyCH/AlleyCH.github.io/_posts/edit.md

+---
+title: "Demystifying The Codegen Phase Part 2"
+date:
+categories:
+  -
+tags:
+  - Vala
+---

 # Intro
 Hello again, I'm here to update on my findings and knowledge about Vala.
 Last blog, I talked about the codegen phase, as intricate as it is, I'm finding some very helpful information that I want to share.

 # Looking at The Output C Code
-While doing the JSON module I'm constantly looking at C code.
-Back and forth back and forth, having more than 1 monitor is very helpful in times like this.
+While doing the JSON module, I'm constantly looking at C code.
+Back and forth, back and forth, having more than 1 monitor is very helpful in times like this.
 At the beginning of GSoC I didn't know much of C, and that has deffinitly changed.
 I'm not fluent in it, but I can finally read the code and someone can get an idea of it with out too much brain power.
-For the [JsonModule] I'm creating, I first looked at how users can currently (de)serialize JSON.
+For the [JsonModule][JsonModule] I'm creating, I first looked at how users can currently (de)serialize JSON.
 I went scouting json-glib examples since, for now, I will be using json-glib in the codegen part.
 In the future, however, I'll look at other ways in which we can have JSON more streamlined in Vala.

 Using the command 'valac -C yourfilename.vala', you'd be able to see the C code that Valac generates.
 If you were to look into it, you'd see a bunch of temp variables and C functions.
 It can be a little overwhelming to see if you don't know C.